 Kiveton and Wales have seen many radical changes in the last 20 years, due in large part to the miner's strike (1984) and the subsequent closure of the colliery (1994) with the loss of 1,000 local jobs - a huge blow given the population.
 There is plenty of near surface coal around though and applications are still being made to open cast large tracts of open countryside.
 Personally, I think that the local countryside has suffered enough, not just in Kiveton but in places Dinnington and Thurcroft to, but others (hello Frank W!) think differently and point out that opencasting could finance redevelopment.
 With the UKs growing deficit in energy production we may have to opencast any easy to access coal.

-By 2011 Kiveton (Kivo to the local schoolkids) the scars of the pit closures are healing as the coal mine that I remember from my childhood and youth drifts into the village's industrial past (unless the above mentioned open cast mine resurrects itself).
+By 2013 Kiveton (Kivo to many of the locals) the scars of the pit closures are healing as the coal mine that I remember from my childhood and youth drifts into the village's industrial past.
 The old pit tip is being landscaped nicely, and new houses have replaced many of the rows of terraced 'pit houses'.